lambotpm/pvpguide/Guide.md

 **Sometimes take -** *Castigation*.
 Castigation gives a straight 33% buff to one of our biggest damaging and healing spell, and - like most things Discipline - is great for both damaging and healing.
 While playing as a team with lots of control or playing against a team that has lots of spread pressure, *Castigation* can offer the most bang for your buck by allowing your team to stay offensive while providing strong healing through Atonement or direct healing (now that *The Penitent* is baseline) in emergency situations.
 It's particularly strong when playing with comps that try to close out a game quickly, such as RMP or Cupid.
 It can be very strong in 2v2 when paired with Honor talents like *Searing Light* and *Trinity* for keeping your team on the offensive.

-**Maybe take -** *Schism*.
+**Rarely take -** *Schism*.
 While Schism can provide a substantial buff to your damage output, it gives the enemy team another way to lock you out of the Shadow spell school, preventing you from being able to cast Shadow Mend in an emergency.
 Further, when you're in dire need of catch-up healing, this talent does nothing to help you recover.

 #### Row 2
 ![Talent row2](img/talent2.png)